Ten percent of Americans who received the COVID-19 vaccine regret having done so, according to a recent poll.

 “The mRNA vaccine technology is new and clinical trials naturally have no long-term data.
 CHD believes this survey points to the need for further study.”

 Sixty-seven percent of the respondents got one or more shots, while the rest were unvaccinated.

-Among those who took the COVID vaccines, 6 percent took one dose, while the rest took 2–4 shots.
+Among those who took the COVID vaccines, 6 percent took one dose, while the rest took two to four shots.

 Sixty-seven percent of participants said that getting the vaccine was a good decision, while 24 percent were neutral.

-Another poll conducted at the same time surveyed 829 American adults ages 18–49, and the results show that 22 percent of them reported a new condition within weeks or months after getting a COVID-19 vaccine.
+Another poll, conducted at the same time, which surveyed 829 American adults aged 18 to 49, shows that 22 percent of them reported a new condition within weeks or months after getting a COVID-19 vaccine.

-The top conditions were autoimmune problems, blood clots, stroke/lung clots, liver damage/leg clots/heart attack, and disrupted menstrual cycle.
+The top conditions were autoimmune problems, blood clots, strokes, lung clots, liver damage, leg clots, heart attacks, disrupted menstrual cycles, Guillain-Barré syndrome, and Bell’s palsy.
 Ten percent of these conditions were severe.